New Dinosaur Species Keep Getting Discovered This Year - 3 Reasons Why

 Guy's that's blooming unheard of!
 It's as if it's fixed or rigged?

-My views are my own personal views, but I think I have a vilid point(s)?
+My views are my personal views, but I think I have a valid point(s).

 Right, here's my 2 pence worth of information/opinions.
-I believe that in 2012 something really, really big happened in Geneva Switzerland.
-I believe that when CERN or the LHC recreated the big bang, I believe opening one reality inside of another reality is a Pandora's box, a contradiction, a BIG NO NO!
-Something had to give, so to prove another dimension existed they had to CREATE ONE or INVENT A NEW DIMENSION?
-When they recreated the big bang they literally threw us in to this other fake dimension where we know the atom changed, hence it's a totally different reality because our basic atoms says so!
+I believe that in 2012 something big happened in Geneva Switzerland.
+I believe that when CERN or the LHC recreated the Big Bang, I believe opening one reality inside of another reality is a Pandora's box, a contradiction, a BIG NO NO!
+Something had to give, so to prove another dimension existed they had to CREATE ONE or INVENT A NEW DIMENSION.
+When they recreated the big bang they threw us into this other fake dimension where we know the atom changed, hence it's a different reality because our basic atoms say so!
 We explicitly changed the ATOM.

-The last dimension our atom looked very different.
+The last dimension of our atom looked very different.
 That's how one measures dimensions is by the basic atomic structure.
-Now all these Dinosaurs are been found because this dimension is MAN MADE!
+Now all these Dinosaurs are been found because this dimension is MAN-MADE!
 The entire DNA sequence was recreated in 2013 from scratch.
-That's the scientists way of saying they just CREATED ARTIFICIAL LIFE WITH A SOUL, A CONSCIENCE!
-This AI robot in Saudi Arabia that just got a citizenship passport, well that's the beginning of the transitioning to all code.
+That's the scientist's way of saying they just CREATED ARTIFICIAL LIFE WITH A SOUL, A CONSCIENCE!
+This AI robot in Saudi Arabia that just got a citizenship passport, well that's the beginning of the transition to all code.
 This entire dimension is mapped in every direction.

-It feels like it was only done in 2012 but we've actually done this millions of times since the dimension was created in 2012.
-Forever is forever, time doesn't exist in this dimension, it could barely be explained in the last one let alone this fake reality.
+It feels like it was only done in 2012 but we've done this millions of times since the dimension was created in 2012.
+Forever is, time doesn't exist in this dimension, it could barely be explained in the last one let alone this fake reality.

 Two things can't exist in the same space at the same.
-Therefor the two things are existing in two time zones at the same time, therefor time as one place doesn't exist THEREFOR TIME DOESN'T EXIST!
+Therefore the two things exist in two time zones at the same time, time as one place doesn't exist THEREFORE TIME DOESN'T EXIST!
 We are somewhere in between on a plane(t) of existence!
-Dinosaurs came and went, their bones are popping up because we know where they are in this fake, man made dimension.
+Dinosaurs came and went, their bones are popping up because we know where they are in this fake, man-made dimension.
 We sent the signals back through light, not time!
 Big misconception that ios sorry I mean is!

 Photos via Michael Hanson/ Yale University, wikicommons.
 Let's face it, palaeontology and the understanding of Dinosaurs is based on the stuff we've found so far.